Memorials & Products

 Digital invitations have become the standard for anniversary services.
 Tools like Paperless Post or even private social media groups are efficient and allow for easy RSVPs.

-- Coordinate Technology: If you plan to include a livestream for long-distance friends—a practice 45% of families now utilize—test your equipment or platform.
+• Coordinate Technology: If you plan to include a livestream for long-distance friends—an increasingly common practice—test your equipment or platform.

 1 Week Before: The Order of Service

 Keep the formal program brief.
-Experts suggest a 30-to-60-minute window for the structured portion of the day.
+A common suggestion is a 30-to-60-minute window for the structured portion of the day.

 Modern Memorial Trends for 2025 and 2026

-memorialization is being reshaped by technology and environmental consciousness.
+Memorialization is being reshaped by technology and a growing environmental consciousness.
 If you are looking for unique ways to mark an anniversary, consider these emerging trends.

 Hybrid Participation and Digital Hubs